Saanjeev-Kumar/Simple_Gin/README.md

 Template Rendering: Supports HTML rendering and template engines, making it convenient to develop dynamic web pages.

 Logging: Integrated logging capabilities for monitoring and debugging purposes.

+Installation: To install Gin, you can use the following Go command:

+go get -u github.com/gin-gonic/gin